-Poor legal kerb appeal can result in lengthy delays in the conveyancing process or even to your sale falling through.
-Remember, while your misty-eyed buyer may be willing to accept the odd unwelcome surprise, their solicitor, who will also act for the mortgage lender, definitely won’t be wearing the same rose-tinted spectacles.
+Poor legal kerb appeal can result in lengthy delays in the conveyancing process or even in your sale falling through.
+Remember, while your misty-eyed buyer may be willing to accept the odd unwelcome surprise, their solicitor will not.
+That’s because they also act for the mortgage lender, who definitely won’t be wearing the same rose-tinted spectacles.

 Improving legal kerb appeal involves addressing legal problems before you find a buyer.